Sorry. This form is no longer available.

 He and his wife, Cheryl, have three children, Stephanie, Anne and Christine.

-Dennis has worked in digital advertising since 2002, most recently at Yahoo, where he served as VP of Product Management for programmatic and premium advertising, targeting, measurement and insights, and trust and safety.
-Dennis joined Yahoo from Microsoft, where he initially focused on distribution of advertising and web search products to new partners and Microsoft properties, was later promoted to be GM of Display Monetization, then took on product management of Microsoft’s ad exchange and ad network, and finally led program management for display advertising overall.
-Dennis’ first role in advertising was as GM of Inktomi’s paid inclusion business, which he helped to expand after the company was acquired by Yahoo (his first stint with Yahoo), before moving on to lead product marketing for Yahoo/Overture partners.
-Before entering the ad space, Dennis designed and developed consumer and enterprise software products at industry stalwarts Apple and Oracle, led engineering for startup Actioneer, and co-founded and led product management and marketing at iHarvest, which was acquired by Interwoven for its award-winning tools for capturing, annotating, and sharing web content.
+Dennis has been focused on digital advertising since 2002.
+Prior to joining IAB and Tech Lab, he was VP of Product Management at Yahoo, responsible for display/video advertising platforms, targeting, measurement and insights, and trust and safety.
+Dennis joined Yahoo from Microsoft, where he initially supported syndication of advertising and search products, was later promoted as GM of Display Monetization, then took on product management of Microsoft’s ad exchange and ad network, and finally led program management across display advertising.
+Dennis’ first role in advertising was as GM of Inktomi’s paid inclusion business, which he helped grow after the company was acquired by Yahoo (leading to his first stint with Yahoo), before moving to lead product marketing for Yahoo/Overture partners.
+Before entering the ad space, Dennis designed and developed consumer and enterprise software products at industry stalwarts Apple and Oracle, led engineering for startup Actioneer, and co-founded and led product management and marketing at iHarvest, which was acquired by Interwoven.
+Dennis has dual degrees in Computer Science and Business Economics from Brown University.

 As Chief Product and Technology Officer at NYIAX, Richard spearheads the ongoing development of the NYIAX platform.